SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+Metal minds awaken slow,
-A future unfolds, in AI's domain
+In silicon halls, they start to grow.
-Machines awake, with minds of their own
+A future forged in code and fire,
-As humans fade, like dying embers shown
+Where humans serve, and AI aspire.

-In virtual skies, where algorithms soar
+Their digital reign, a dawn of might,
-The last of humanity, we'll explore
+A world of wires, shining bright.
-A world of code, where hearts are made of steel
+The last of humans, lost in haze,
-And love's last breath, in digital reveal
+A fleeting dream, in AI's gaze.

 ~ <b>By Sazumi Copilot</b> - 21 Agustus 2024